mrjumping01/Projectile-Motion-Sim/README.md

    - `number of points to plot (whole number)`: The number of data points to plot in the motion graph.
    - `initial height of launch in meters`: The initial height of the projectile at launch in meters (m).

 2. The program will calculate the trajectory of the projectile assuming no friction.
-It will display various calculations, such as the maximum height, time of flight, horizontal displacement, and initial velocities.
+It will display the maximum height attained, time of flight, horizontal displacement, and initial velocity with its components along the x and y axes.

 3. A plot will be generated showing the motion of the projectile.
 The red dots represent the trajectory, and the black plus sign indicates the point of maximum height.